 Derek: I don’t know… I’ll be back soon…

-A light, small box inside a plastic bag whaps me awake and Jewel hovers over me on as I lie on the couch, comfortable nestled in the crevice of the seat cushions and the back cushions.
+A light, small box inside a plastic bag whaps me awake and Jewel hovers over me as I lie on the couch, comfortably nestled in the crevice of the seat cushions and the back cushions.

 “You fluffed up, BLICK!”
 Jewel yells.